wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_pattern_based_registration.md

 ###### Calls matching multiple registrations

-The behavior when a single call matches more than one of a *Callee's* registrations or more than one registration in general is still being discussed - see https://github.com/tavendo/WAMP/issues/182.
+The behavior when a single call matches more than one of a *Callee's* registrations or more than one registration in general is still being discussed.

 ###### Concrete procedure called